groovey/espresso/README.md

 ### Setup

 To run espresso - you need to setup a mongodb or mysql database.
 You can also do this by downloading docker below:

     https://github.com/groovey/docker-common

+You need to setup .env environmental variables for espresso.

 ### CLI